jundalisay/sp/content/en/research/aristotle/meteorology/book-1/part-01.md

 physical element-enumerating and specifying them and showing how they change into one another-and becoming and perishing in general.  -->

-Our predecessors called meteorology the inquiry with events that are natural.
+Our predecessors called meteorology the inquiry on natural events.

  <!-- though their order is less perfect than that of the first of the elements of bodies.  -->